jonathandewitt-dev/make-menu-accessible/readme.md

 </nav>
 ```

 Using these, the function is generally pretty good at figuring out how your menu is laid out, regardless of nesting depth.
 But, it does assume your submenus are at least nested *somewhere* inside your menu, and *somewhere* in roughly the same scope as the associated item that expands it.
 In some cases, though, your structure may not be so straightforward.
 There *is* still an option for an unconventional layout, it just takes just a bit more customization.
-On the element that matches the given `data-item-selector` of the parent menu, add a `data-submenu` attribute and assign it to the `id` of the submenu element to which you'd like to assign it.
+On a menu item element, add a `data-submenu` attribute and assign it the `id` of the submenu element to which the item should be attached.

 ```html
 <nav class="menu">